Endear

 The Perfection Trap

 Don't wait for perfect data or perfect conditions.
 You'll be waiting forever.
-Start with what you have and improve as you go.
+The whole point of a rapid AI pilot is to learn fast and iterate.
+Launch with "good enough" data, then improve as you go.

 The Scope Creep Monster